matrix-org/matrix-hookshot/docs/setup/webhooks.md

 ### Wait for complete

 It is possible to choose whether a webhook response should be instant, or after hookshot has handled the message.
-The reason for this is that some services expect a quick response time (Slack) whereas others will wait for the request to complete.
+The reason for this is that some services expect a quick response time (like Slack) whereas others will wait for the request to complete.
 You can specify this either globally in your config, or on the widget with `waitForComplete`.

 If you make use of the `webhookResponse` feature, you will need to enable `waitForComplete` as otherwise hookshot will